timfayz/SEM/docs/explanation.md

 .bg-white {background: #fff;}
 ```
 Ok, looks better.
 Take into account two things: (a) despite of `pdd`, `clr`, and `bg` are *shortcuts* they're considered as a *valid* property names; (b) **each element should be written in one line** to take up less space.
-The shortening rule-set guarantees almost no collisions between shortcuts as well as provide good readability, brevity and intuitiveness.
-The test on shortening 220 properties showed only about 7 collisions.
-Looking ahead having short and standardized prefixes is important for the several reasons:
+The shortening rule-set guarantees almost no collisions between shortcuts providing good readability, brevity and intuitiveness.
+We will consider it later, but looking ahead having short and standardized prefixes is important for the several reasons:

 >
 - we can see what element does by its class name;